astoriama/cse15l-lab-reports/lab-report-5-week-10.md

 ![preview489](preview489.png)
 - The given implementation is correct, while my implementation is wrong:
 ![compare489](compare489.png)
 - The problem with my code is that I allowed changed in line in text.
-What I should change about my code is add an if statement about `/n` which indicates the line changing command.
+What I should change about my code is add an if statement about `\n` which indicates the line changing command.
 If `\n` exists, than the link should not be added to output.